-On Wednesday, March 11th 2020, the World Health Organization announced that the coronavirus originally discovered in Wuhan, China last December is now a pandemic.
+On Wednesday, March 11th, 2020, the World Health Organization announced that the coronavirus originally discovered in Wuhan, China the previous December was now a pandemic.
 At that time, there were 118,000 coronavirus cases in 114 countries and territories, and 4,291 people had lost their lives.
-Today, there are over 1.6+ million confirmed coronavirus cases in over 200 countries and territories, which has sadly resulted in over 100,000 death.
-Known officially as SARS-CoV-2, COVID-19, or 2019-nCoV the majority of cases and death have been in the United States and European countries, including Italy, Spain, and France.
+Today, there are over 167 million confirmed coronavirus cases in over 200 countries and territories, which has sadly resulted in over 3.4 million deaths.
+Known officially as SARS-CoV-2, COVID-19, or 2019-nCoV the majority of cases and deaths have been in the United States, India, and Brazil.

-As COVID-19 is highly contagious, most countries have instituted partial or a full lockdown to contain the spread of the virus.
-International travel has also come to a standstill as most borders, including those in the Caribbean are closed.
+As COVID-19 is highly contagious and new variants are emerging, most countries continue to institute full or partial lockdowns to contain the spread of the virus.
+There are also new travel requirements for international visitors.
 Thus, not only is COVID-19 a health crisis, but it is also becoming an economic crisis since tourism makes up a larger percentage of the gross domestic product (GDP) in most Caribbean countries.

 Caribbean Coronavirus Tracker

 |Saint Kitts & Nevis||53,118||14,435||52||0||45||16,156||source|

 |Caribbean Total||45.29 Million||7.76+ Million||745,867||10,556||237,851+||6.3+ Million||source|